sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Sustained**]

 Effect: While sustained, you can see footprints where any creature has stepped in the last hour.
 Different creature's footsteps appear as different colors.

+**Moonlight Gu**
+*Rank 1 Attack*

+Cost: 5 portions

+Range: 10 meters

+Health: 10

+Food: 3 moon orchid petals (3 primeval stones)

+Effect: You hurl a flat, crescent-shaped beam of light.
+Make an attack roll with a -10 bonus.
+On a hit, deal 6 rending damage.

 ### Shimmer Gu
 *Rank 2 Concealment*